-The Ministerial association held a long and lively session this morning. in the vestry of the First Presbyterian church.
+in the vestry of the First Presbyterian church.
 The topic of discussion was the report of the committee on public morals, through Chairman P. A. Simpkin, as to the condition of political morals in Salt Lake, and also some of the views of the committee on the con-dition of local social morals.
-The com-mittee took anything but a rosy view of affairs, and there is not any like-lihood of the report ever being printed in any of the prospectuses booming Sait Lake.
+The comttee took anything but a rosy affairs, and there is not any mittee like lihood of the report ever being printed in any of the prospectuses booming Salt Lake.
+In fact, the committee In any of the prospectuses booming Salt Lake.
 In fact, the committee thought the status of political morality in this city about as low as it could be; and the social status was not much better.
-The report was entirely verbal, and the chairman, pleasantly, but firmly declined to give out any informa-
+The report was entirely verbal, and the chairman, pleasantly, but firm-ly declined to give out any informa-

-HOW TO VOTE.
-For Those Not Acquainted With Australian Ballot System.
-As a great many electors are not fully acquainted with the Australian ballot system now in vogue in this state, the following instructions are given: To vote the entire ticket of either party put a cross in the circle under the party emblem.
-In voting a scratched ticket, place your cross in the circle under the emblem of the ticket you are going to vote, and run your pen through the names of the persons thereon whom you do not wish to vote for; then place a cross in the square on the right of the names that are your preference.
+To vote the entire ticket of either party put a cross in the circle under the party emblem.
+In voting a scratched ticket. place your cross in the circle under the emblem of the ticket you are going to vote, and run your pen through the names of the persons thereon whom you do not wish to vote for; then place a cross in the square on the right of the names that are your preference.
 In scratching the name of a long-term candidate for the city council, be sure to put your cross in the square opposite the name of the long-term candidate you wish to vote for, and not before that of a short-term candidate.